ubernion/applied_ai_takehome/README.md

 The end experience should be exactly the same as listening to a radio show, with the exception that you can participate in it (the important nuance here is that you aren't *expected* to partake in the conversation, so it should always flow and keep going without necessitating the user's input).

-The radio show format would be like a news show or talk show - going through the news and then talking about societal events, movies, all that type of stuff.
-Kind of like a podcast, I guess.
+The radio show format would be like a news show or talk show - going through the news and then talking about societal events or movies, debating etc...

 Depending on the level of execution this can be rather tricky to implement!
 We hence propose different "levels" of completion of the project, the higher the harder.
+We strongly encourage having a working **text-only** prototype, before implementing the TTS/STT features.

-- **Level 1** - Host and User only
+- **Level 1** - Text Only + Host and User only
-- **Level 2** - Multi-Speakers (Host + Guest(s) + User)
+- **Level 2** - Handle Multi-Speakers (Host + Guest(s) + User)
-- **Level 3** - Voice (with actual TTS voices for each speaker)
+- **Level 3** - Include Voice (with actual TTS voices for each speaker)

 **Constraints:** Our only constraint is that we require you to use [OpenRouter API](https://openrouter.ai/docs/) which will allow you (and us!) to easily switch between models and providers.